VMware Cloud Facility (VCF) Operations 8.18 Sizing Guidelines

 Other maximums

-2. With maximum memory configuration (Extended Cluster) the maximum number for objects and metrics is 20% more for single-node and 10% more for multi-node.
+2. With the maximum memory configuration (Extended Cluster), the maximum number of objects and metrics is 20% higher for single-node and 10% higher for multi-node.

 4. Based on the VMware vCenter adapter.

-6. Network bandwidth requirement numbers are provided between nodes and Cloud Proxies working at their respective maximum sizings.
+6. Network bandwidth requirements are provided between nodes and Cloud Proxies, assuming they are operating at their respective maximum sizes.

 7. The maximum number of concurrent users is 10 per node with objects or metrics at maximum levels (For example, 16 nodes Large with 200K objects can support 160 concurrent users).

-8. The maximum certified number of concurrent users is achieved on a system configured with the objects and metrics at 50% of supported maximums (For example, 4 nodes Large with 32K object).
+8. The maximum certified number of concurrent users is achieved on a system configured with the objects and metrics at 50% of the supported maximums (For example, 4 nodes Large with 32K objects).

 Sizing guidelines for VMware Aria Operations Continuous Availability

-Continuous Availability (CA) allows the cluster nodes to be stretched across two fault domains, with the ability to experience up to one fault domain failure and to recover without causing cluster downtime.
-CA requires an equal number of nodes in each fault domain and a witness node, in a third site, to monitor split brain scenarios.
+Continuous Availability (CA) allows the cluster nodes to be stretched across two fault domains, enabling them to experience up to one fault-domain failure and recover without causing cluster downtime.
+CA requires an equal number of nodes in each fault domain and a witness node in a third site to monitor split-brain scenarios.

 VMware Aria Operations Node